mderazon/dobberman/README.md

 Full documentation can be found online at the app's website

 ##Technology</h2>
-teh app uses Windows Azure to host a wcf service as well as SQL Azure and Azure Blobs.
+The app uses Windows Azure to host a wcf service as well as SQL Azure and Azure Blobs.
 The client is a WP7.1 written in C# and Silverlight.